Rashtrakuta Empire: Religion

 In short, the Rashtrakuta rule was tolerant to multiple popular religions, Jainism, Vaishnavaism and Shaivism.
 Buddhism too found support and was popular in places such as Dambal and Balligavi, although it had declined significantly by this time.
 The decline of Buddhism in South India began in the 8th century with the spread of Adi Shankara's Advaita philosophy.
 Islamic contact with South India began as early as the 7th century, a result of trade between the Southern kingdoms and Arab lands.
 Jumma Masjids existed in the Rashtrakuta empire by the 10th century and many Muslims lived and mosques flourished on the coasts, specifically in towns such as Kayalpattanam and Nagore.
 Muslim settlers married local women; their children were known as Mappilas (Moplahs) and were actively involved in horse trading and manning shipping fleets.
+The Rastrakuta kings were praised by an Arab traveller, Al-Masʿūdī, for supporting the settlement of Muslim traders in the Konkan region and allowing them to practice Islam.
+The Rastrakutas were also noted for providing great support to them and establishment of mosques in port towns located in Konkan by him during the early 10th century.
+The Saymur district was inhabited by about 10,000 Muslims according to Al-Masʿūdī.